Our favourite Black Friday UK broadband deals for 2021 -Sky, Talk Talk, EE and BT

 The annual event falls on the day after Thanksgiving.

-In 2021, Black Friday takes place on 26 November though that hasn’t stopped retailers from going early in offering discounted products under the promotion.
+In 2021, Black Friday takes place on Friday 26 November though most retailers have already started their promotions, which tend to run through to Cyber Monday November 29.

 Best BT broadband Black Friday deals